 John was smart and knew what to ask.

 He didn't care what Procedural Codes his insurance would reimburse for.
-He now wanted only to know whether his insurance will reimburse for proper the Diagnostic Code for marriage counseling: Z-63.00.
+He now wanted to know only whether his insurance will reimburse for the proper Diagnostic Code for "marriage counseling" which is: Z-63.00.

 Verbal authorization is no guarantee of coverage.